eficode-academy/ca-project/README.md

 You just want the bare minimum test.
 So you add a test in your pipeline that will deploy your Dockerized application temporarily and test its availability.

+Even a very simple thing as being able to reach your server with `curl` or `wget` would be much better than what you have now.
+Nothing.

 ### Task

 - Use your automated deploy to deploy in testing